-The UNM Cancer Center Animal Models Shared Resource offers support for animal model development including subcutaneous and orthotopic xenograft and patient-derived xenograft preclinical studies.
-We provide technical services including xenograft injection/implantation, drug treatment, tumor monitoring, tumor burden quantification in longitudinal studies, necropsy, and consultations on model development, technical procedures, and animal pathology.
-We also provide in-house bred NOD scid gamma (NSG) immunodeficient mice to investigators for xenograft studies.
+The UNM Cancer Center Animal Models Shared Resource offers support for preclinical animal studies including animal model development, cancer cell injection/implantation, drug treatment, tumor monitoring, live animal in vivo imaging and tumor burden quantification, necropsy, and animal pathology.
+We also provide in-house bred NOD scid gamma (NSG) and NBSGW immunodeficient mice to investigators for their preclinical studies.
+We have recently established protocols for engraftment of human immune cells in immunocompromised mice.
+These “humanized” models can be made to order.

 Cancer Research Facility (CRF)